This post may contain affiliate links. Please read our disclosure policy.

 Frequently asked questions

-We are obsessed with these banana nut muffins that are healthy, wholesome, so moist and fluffy.
-I love that they are made with feel good ingredients like whole wheat flour, oats and bananas, and sweetened naturally with maple syrup.
-They make the perfect portable breakfast and can double up as a snack or even dessert!
+I’m obsessed with these healthy banana nut muffins!
+They are wholesome, moist and so fluffy.
+But what I love the most is that they are made with feel good ingredients like whole wheat flour, oats and bananas, and sweetened naturally with maple syrup.
+They truly make the perfect breakfast treat or afternoon snack!

 More muffin recipes